bpangburn/swingset/swingset/README.md

 2. binding of a "hidden" numeric column for combo boxes with text choices (e.g., 0, 1, & 2 are stored for "Yes," "No," & "Maybe," respectively)
 3. population of combo boxes based on columns in a database query (can also be used for combo box-based record navigation)
-4. a data-aware image component with support for JPEG & GIF image formats
+4. a data-aware image component with image support
 5. a graphical record navigator
     (a) allows for database traversal, insertion, deletion, commit, and rollback (b) supplies current record index (editable) and total record count